The epic list of church volunteer opportunities

 Family-oriented volunteer opportunities

 Families often are seeking opportunities to do things together and have an active role in the church.
-Providing family-friendly volunteer opportunities can allow your members to bond as a family and with other church members while doing meaningful work.
+Providing local church volunteer opportunities can allow your members to bond as a family and with other church members while doing meaningful work.

 Here are some family-oriented opportunities to choose from: